CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ### Issues:

 1. Send low and high amount to coreum and return high and low back.
    1.1.
-XRPLUser sends 10 XRPL native token to coreumUser (bridge account balance: 10, coreumUser balance: 10) 1.2.
-XRPLUser sends 1e17 XRPL native token to coreumUser (bridge account balance: 1e17, coreumUser balance: 1e17 + 10) 1.3. coreumUser sends 1e17 XRPL native token to XRPLUser (bridge account balance: 0, XRPLUser balance: 1e17) 1.3. coreumUser sends 10 XRPL native token to XRPLUser (bridge account: fail since we have nothing to send)
+XRPLUser sends 10 XRPL origin token to coreumUser (bridge account balance: 10, coreumUser balance: 10) 1.2.
+XRPLUser sends 1e17 XRPL origin token to coreumUser (bridge account balance: 1e17, coreumUser balance: 1e17 + 10) 1.3. coreumUser sends 1e17 XRPL origin token to XRPLUser (bridge account balance: 0, XRPLUser balance: 1e17) 1.3. coreumUser sends 10 XRPL origin token to XRPLUser (bridge account: fail since we have nothing to send)

-The same issue might be in case the bridge account holds 1e20 and receive 1 XRPL native token.
-The delivered amount will contain the 1 XRPL native token, but the bridge balance will remain the same.
+The same issue might be in case the bridge account holds 1e20 and receive 1 XRPL origin token.
+The delivered amount will contain the 1 XRPL origin token, but the bridge balance will remain the same.

-2. Send coreum native token to XRPL, mint it there, and send back.
+2. Send coreum origin token to XRPL, mint it there, and send back.
    1.1.
-CoreumUser sends 1e17 Coreum native token to XRPLUser (bridge account balance: 0, bridge contract: 1e17, XRPLUser balance: 1e17)
+CoreumUser sends 1e17 Coreum origin token to XRPLUser (bridge account balance: 0, bridge contract: 1e17, XRPLUser balance: 1e17)
    1.2.
 XRPLUser mints 100 tokens on the XRPL by sending 49, 49, 2 amounts to a recipient with low balance and back.
    1.3.
 XRPLUser sends 100 tokens back to coreumUser (bridge account balance: 0, bridge contract: 1e17 - 100, CoreumUser